 How ACOs work

 Only people with Original Medicare can be assigned to an ACO.
 You can’t be assigned to an ACO if you have a

 How ACOs share information

 Medicare will share certain health information with ACOs working with your doctors and other health care providers about your care.
 The poster in your doctor’s office (or written notice) should let you know whether the doctor or ACO has asked Medicare for access to your information about the care you get through Medicare.

-- You can ask Medicare not to share certain information with the ACO about the care you got from your doctors and other health care providers.
+You can ask Medicare not to share certain information with the ACO about the care you got from your doctors and other health care providers.
 To do this,

 and tell us you don’t want us to share this information.
 You can change your data sharing preferences at any time.